priyam182003a/pubmed-papers-fetcher/README.md

 MIT — free to modify and distribute.

 ✅ LLM used: This project was developed with assistance from an AI Large Language Model (ChatGPT).
 Conversation-based suggestions were used to plan code structure, heuristics, and command-line usage.LINK : https://chatgpt.com/share/686e41c1-e614-8013-b5b4-5fbfac74516d

+🚀 How to Run
+Run the tool with your query:

+poetry run get-papers-list "drug discovery" --debug --file new_results.csv

+Example explanation:

+"drug discovery" → your PubMed search query.

+--debug → shows debug output: found IDs, filter info, etc.

+--file new_results.csv → writes results to new_results.csv.

+✅ How to Run Tests
+To verify that everything works correctly, run:

+poetry run pytest

+This command will:

+Run all test files in the tests/ folder.

+Make sure the PubMed API returns valid results.

+Check that the filtering and CSV logic work as expected.

+You should see output like:

+tests/test_fetcher.py ..
+[100%]
+2 passed in 3.5s

+This confirms the code is working correctly!

 👋 Author